StealthLgn/ClassC-language/README.md

 class Point2D
 {public:

-    readonly int32 posx,posy; //private attributes, but opened for read-only outside; do not use 'get_posx()'
+    readonly int32 posx,posy; //private attributes, but opened for read-only outside; do not use/write 'get_posx()' or any 'get*'

     void move( int32 xx , int32 yy );
 };